that-recsys-lab/librec-auto/librec_auto/docs/source/howtos.rst

 Producing graphical output
 --------------------------

 There is a post-processing script for producing basic summary plots of your study.
+This script was primarily designed for studies that make use of cross-validation.
 Two types of visualization are produced:

 * Bar plots with the average metric value for each experiment in the study, for each metric.
 * Box plots that show the distribution of metric values across the different folds of each experiment in a study (if using cross-validation), for each metric.